-Ah, the holiday season is upon us.
-The time of year when the air gets crisp and cool, the leaves begin to change, and families come together for times of celebration and fun.
+It's the time of year when the air gets crisp and cool, the leaves begin to change, and families come together for times of celebration and fun.
 Unfortunately, your in-laws aren’t the only visitors overstaying their welcome.
 Fall in Georgia means pests like mice, rats, spiders, and cockroaches are searching for a cozy place to bunker down for the winter.
-Here’s a few tips for keeping pests out of your home this fall.
+Here are some common pests that invade your home and a few tips for keeping pests out of your home this fall.

-Pests are looking for two simple things when they’re in your home - food and shelter.
+Pests are looking for two simple things when they’re in your home - food, and shelter.
 Keep that Halloween candy, those Thanksgiving leftovers, and your famous Christmas fudge locked in airtight containers to prevent pests from enjoying a holiday feast.
 Wipe your kitchen counters clear of crumbs and don’t leave garbage sitting in your kitchen.
-Don’t leave dirty dishes in the sink (looking at you, husbands.
-We know you like to let those hard to clean casserole dishes “soak” for a few hours… or days.. before tending to them) as pests, especially roaches, will be drawn to the food and water for the nourishment they’re looking for.
+Don’t leave dirty dishes in the sink as pests, especially roaches, will be drawn to the food and water for the nourishment they’re looking for.

 Mice and other rodents can fit through incredibly small spaces.
-A tiny crack in your foundation, the torn piece of weatherstripping on your front door, and even through the plumbing pipes (looking for some nightmare fuel?
-Check out this video of how a rat can travel through your toilet).
+A tiny crack in your foundation, the torn piece of weatherstripping on your front door, and even though the plumbing pipes.
 Take some time to complete an assessment of your home and fill cracks and holes as necessary, caulking your windows and replacing weatherstripping can also help save a bit of energy by keeping your warm heat inside your home.